Anchormen/sql4es/README.md

 /* Insert two documents into the mytype mapping */ INSERT INTO mytype (myInt, myDouble, myString) VALUES (1, 1.0, 'hi there'), (2, 2.0, 'hello!')

-/* insert a single document */
-INSERT INTO mytype (myInt, myDouble, myString) VALUES (3, 3.0, 'bye, bye')
+/* insert a single document, using quotes around nested object fields */ INSERT INTO mytype (myInt, myDouble, "nestedObject.myString") VALUES (3, 3.0, 'bye, bye')

 /* update or insert a document with specified _id */ INSERT INTO mytype (_id, myInt, myDouble) VALUES ('some_document_id', 4, 4.0)